 - While the milk heats, whisk together the egg yolks and 1/2 cup maple syrup until frothy and golden.

-- After 3 minutes, remove from heat.
+- Once eggnog begins to thicken, remove from heat.
 At this point, you may add extra maple syrup if you would like, just taste it and adjust, stirring between each addition. (for me, the 1/2 cup we added in step 2 is enough, but if you are accustomed to store-bought you might want a bit more).

 - Pour the eggnog through a fine mesh sieve to remove the whole cloves and ensure a silky smoothy eggnog.